paveliz/TwoFragmentsExamplePart1/README.md

 ![Portrait Layout](https://s3-us-west-2.amazonaws.com/paveliz-github-images/fragment-port.png)

-But when you change to landscape, I'm going to distribute in a diferent way, next to each other:
+But when you change to landscape, I'm going to distribute in a different way, next to each other:

 ![Landscape View](https://s3-us-west-2.amazonaws.com/paveliz-github-images/fragment-land.png)